When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 • Large 13.3-inch screen

-• Large choice of apps
+• Wide choice of apps

 • Best large e-reader on the market